Beyond the Edge of Stability via Two-step Gradient Updates

 \section{Conclusions}

-In this work, we investigate gradient descent with a large step size that crosses the threshold of local stability.
-In the low dimensional setting, we provide conditions on high-order derivatives that allow stable oscillation around local minima.
+In this work, we investigate gradient descent with a large step size that crosses the threshold of local stability, via investigating convergence of two-step updates instead of convergence of one-step updates.
+In the low dimensional setting, we provide conditions on high-order derivatives that guarantees the existence of fixed points of two-step updates.
 For a two-layer single-neuron ReLU network, we prove its convergence to align with the teacher neuron under population loss.
 For matrix factorization, we prove that the necessary 1-D condition holds around any minima.
-Furthermore, we conduct an analysis of GD in symmetric matrix factorization, which converges to a period-2 orbit aligned with the 1-D convergence.
-Moreover, we generalize the analysis to quasi-symmetric cases where GD walks towards the flattest minimiser although initialized near sharp ones.

-While these are encouraging results that contribute to the growing understanding of gradient descent beyond the Edge of Stability, our analysis suffers from important limitations that require further work.
-An important item for future work is therefore to extend it to general dimensions with nonlinearity, which will enable the analysis of empirical landscapes as well as multiple neurons.
-Next, the understanding of the implicit bias of GD in the large-learning rate regime won't be complete without integrating the noise, either in the classic SGD sense or in the labels, as done in \cite{damian2021label, li2021happens}.
+We provide novel observations of its convergence to period-2 orbit with comprehensive theoretical intuition of the dynamics.
+Finally, we extend previous works by proposing two models with observations in matrix factorization compatible for future analysis.